marcequiceno/Get_clean_data-PA/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-For more information read the script codebook.
+For more information read the script Codebook in this repository.